-The objective is to add HTTPS to your domain name address and for its different domain name variations, so that your website visitors are able to browse your website securely.
+The objective is to add HTTPS to your domain name address and its different domain name variations so that your website visitors are able to browse your website securely.

 Noticed that the bottom red box has been configured properly?
 You’ll need to click on Create Page Rule to replicate the example above.

 Step 8: HTTPS page rule

 After clicking on ‘Page Rule’ you should see this edit field.

 – Key in your domain name in this format: http://*yourdomain.com/*

 – Make sure that you have selected Always Use HTTPS and click on Save and deploy.